Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data

 The dimuon invariant mass distribution, after the application of the preselection, is shown in figure \ref{figure:fig3}.
 The CMS data are represented by black dots with vertical bars (accounts for statistical error), the DY background is represented by the green histogram, the grey histogram represents the $t \bar{t} + jet$ background, and the electroweak diboson backgrounds (WW, WZ and ZZ) are added together and represented by the blue histogram.
-Signals for DH model, at different values of the mediator's mass $M_{Z^{\prime}}$, are stacked.
-The lower band shows up the ratio between the CMS data and the expected SM background, with an illustration of the total uncertainty related to the prediction of this background processes (which will be discussed in section \ref{section:Uncertainties}).
-In the rest of this paper we follow the same plotting style and keys.\\ Figure \ref{figure:fig4} shows the distribution of the missing transverse momentum $\slashed{P}^{corr}_{T}$, after the application of the preselection of events, the CMS data, the SM expected backgrounds, a model signal for the DH model at $M_{Z^{\prime}} = 450~GeV$ and a model signal for the EFT scenario at $M_{Z^{\prime}} = 450~GeV$ and $\Lambda = 2~TeV$ are included.\\ It is clearly noticed, in the presented distributions, that the CMS data is in a good agreement with the Monte Carlo simulation of the expected SM processes, within the total uncertainty.
-Moreover, the Mono-Z$^{\prime}$ model signals are totally submerged by the SM background, these problem has been successfully handled by applying extra cuts which will be discussed.\\ The number of events satisfying the criteria of the preselection for each of the SM background, the model signals and the CMS open data are listed in table \ref{table:tab6}, the total uncertainty, including the statistical and systematic components, are also indicated, this summation has been done using a quadrature formula.
+Signals attributed to DH model, at different values of the mediator's mass $M_{Z^{\prime}}$, are overlaid.
+The lower band shows the ratio between the CMS data and the expected SM background, with an illustration of the total uncertainty related to the prediction of this background processes (which will be discussed in section \ref{section:Uncertainties}).
+In the rest of this paper, all figures follow the same plotting style and keys.
+Figure \ref{figure:fig4} shows the distribution of the missing transverse momentum $\slashed{p}^{corr}_{T}$, after the application of the preselection of events, the CMS data, the SM expected backgrounds, a model signal for the DH scenario at $M_{Z^{\prime}} = 450$ GeV, and a model signal for the EFT scenario at $M_{Z^{\prime}} = 450$ GeV and $\Lambda = 2$ TeV are included.

+It is clearly noticed, in figures \ref{figure:fig3} and \ref{figure:fig4} , that the CMS data is in a good agreement with the Monte Carlo simulation of the expected SM processes within the total uncertainty.
+Moreover, the Mono-Z$^{\prime}$ model signals are totally submerged by the SM background, these problem has been successfully handled by applying extra cuts which will be discussed in the following subsection.\\